rhaulh/Bookra1n/README.md

 - asset3.epub → contains modified com.apple.MobileGestalt.plist
 - Empty minimal plist file

 All these files must be hosted on a server that customizes them and properly signed/edited for the specific device.
+NOTE.
+Added a Basic Implementation
+- NEW MobileGestalt Files are needed to complete activation.
+Server Side has only a few for some iOS Builds

 🎯 **Usage**